arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 Please don’t.
 Ever.
 Not even once.
 It’s a really bad idea.

-It’s not what JSON was intended for and consequently not what it’s good at.
+It’s simply not what JSON was designed to do, and consequently not what it’s good at.
 JSON is intended to be a “lightweight data-interchange format”, and claims that it is “easy for humans to read and write” and “easy for machines to parse and generate”.

-As a data interchange format JSON works rather well.
-You *can* read and write it pretty easily and it’s also very easy to parse for machines.
-It’s a good trade-off between the extremes of machine-readable and human-readable and a [huge improvement][^1] on what it intended to replace: XML, which I consider to be unreadable by *both* machines and humans.
+As a data interchange format JSON works pretty good, a human *can* read and write it comparatively easily, and it’s also pretty easy to parse for machines.
+It’s a good trade-off between the extremes of machine-readable and human-readable and a huge improvement on what it intended to replace: XML which I consider to be unreadable by *both* machines and humans.

-Bit none of that means it’s also suitable as a configuration file format, as this has **different needs** than a data interchange format.
+But using it for other purposes is somewhat akin to saying “hey, this hammer works really really well for driving in nails!
+I love it!
+Why not hammer in this screw with it!”
+Sure, it sort of works, but it’s very much the wrong tool for the job.

 Specific shortcomings
 ---------------------